Corbett · Knoydart

 Sgurr an Fhuarain — common questions

-- How hard is Sgurr an Fhuarain?
+- What difficulty is Sgurr an Fhuarain?

 - No usable signal anywhere on the approach or hill.
 PLB or satellite messenger strongly recommended for solo or single-day attempts